MiriamMcNamara/weekend-sql-to-do-list/README.md

 FINAL PHASE of base mode:
 ===
 - update database.sql file if any changes were made
+- update the readme.md to get it ready to submit
+- clean up/add comments where necessary
 - clean up the CSS
 - git commit and submit assignment!

+## Usage

+User experience here

+## Built With

+Technologies and Frameworks

+## Acknowledgement

+I'd like to thank

+## Support

+Any issues, feel free to hit me up on Slack :)